 In order to demonstrate the emulation device, it was necessary to acquire a master device similar to that which would be used in production or application prototyping environments.
 Due to Professor Thomas Niesler’s experience with speech recognition, and interest in making use of the device in this field, it was decided that the demonstration would consist of a self-contained speech recogniser – requiring that the master device be capable of running the software required.

-Following on the work performed by Christian Truter in implementing Automatic Speech Recognition on the Raspberry Pi in his thesis project Pi Your Command [7] it was decided that a Raspberry Pi class device would suffice as a low cost demonstration platform.
+Following on the work performed by Christian Truter in implementing Automatic Speech Recognition on the Raspberry Pi in his thesis project Pi Your Command [7] it was decided that a Raspberry Pi class device would suffice as a low cost demonstration platform for a number of reasons discussed below.

 There are a number of devices of similar performance occupying a similar price point to the Raspberry Pi [8] including the BeagleBone Black [9] and, although somewhat more expensive, the Intel Galileo Development Board [10].
+More recently, Raspberry PI class boards such as the Banana Pi [11] and HummingBoard [12] have also begun to appear which offer a higher performance solution at a corresponding price point.

+Of these devices, one of the primary concerns within the scope of this project was the cost effectiveness of the prototyping platform.
+While options such as the HummingBoard [12] are significantly more powerful than the Raspberry Pi [13], this additional processing power would not make any significant contribution to this project.
+In addition to this, the popularity of the Raspberry Pi has served to ensure that devices such as the HummingBoard and Banana Pi adopt the same physical layouts.
+This allows the design of this project’s module to be specifically tailored towards a specific form factor, allowing drop-in replacement of the master board.

+Availability, both of the physical hardware as well as support, examples and documentation also played an important role in the decision making process - a field in which the Raspberry Pi’s popularity is again a factor.

 Device Design